rggoria/ci-thebois/readme.rst

 Introduction
 ###################

-This project is a e-commerce website that features Gundam Products.
+This project is a E-Commerce Web-based System that features Gundam Products.
 It is also our final project requirement on the course subject "E-Commerce with Digital Marketing"

 *******************